-It is planned to organise the next Award in 2021 and the application period is expected to run during the third quarter of 2021.
+It is planned to organise the next Award in 2021 and the application period is expected to run during the second quarter of 2021.
 We will let you know as soon as possible the exact dates.

 The award is a great opportunity to tell your story about how you enhanced product performance, implemented environmental protection measures or acted to improve health and safety of your workers.
-So, watch out for more news in the second half of 2020!
+So, watch out for more news in the first quarter 2021!

 The winners and shortlisted candidates of the previous editions are:

 The winner of the Solvents Award 2019 is Packwise GmbH with its “Smart IBC industrial containers”.
 Its project showcases innovation in the field of digitalisation.

 Packwise is a start-up that innovates in the field of distribution and digitalization.
 Its smart IBCs (Intermediate Bulk Containers) can be managed into automated circuits to gain better control and insight into the supply chain.
 A digital twin of the container is created, which gives increased control over the container and creates new insights into the supply chain.
 The Packwise industrial internet of things (IIoT) device that includes track, trace & sense functionalities, enables identification, localisation, filling level detection, temperature as well as closure control.
 With its innovative project, Packwise improves time and cost efficiency, helps save resources and creates a new approach to customer relationship management. .
 After the award ceremony on 6 November, ESIG interviewed Gesche Weger, Packwise CEO.
 The interview is available HERE.

 The other finalists showcase innovations of solvents’ downstream users in the fields of safety and sustainability: